Montgomery Canal: Frankton Junction to Carreghofa

 This section was originally the Llanymynech branch of the Ellesmere Canal but since the passing of the British Waterways Act 1987, it is officially the first section of the Montgomery Canal.
 The previous history is reflected in the numbering of the bridges which start from 71 following on from a sequence which begins at Hurleston Junction where the Llangollen Canal meets the main line of the Shropshire Union Canal.
+Bridge 70 was Rowsons Bridge, immediately beyond Frankton Junction, which also carried the number 1(W).
+The issue has been slightly confused since 2015, when the grade II listed Lockgate Bridge gained a number plate showing '70', rather than the historically correct 71.
 The section of the canal from Frankton Junction to Gronwen Wharf (just north of Bridge 82) is navigable by narrowboat.

 Access through the locks at Frankton Junction is strictly controlled and must be booked in advance.
-The locks are operated by a Canal and River Trust lock-keeper and passage was only allowed between 09:00 am and 12:00 noon in 2020.
+The locks are operated by a Canal and River Trust lock-keeper and passage was only allowed between 09:00 am and 1:00 pm in 2025.
 The number of boats using the locks is restricted to a maximum of twelve in either direction on any one day and having passed down the locks onto the canal, boaters must stay for a minimum of one day and a maximum of 14.
 Repeat visits cannot be made within six weeks of leaving the canal.
 The locks consist of a two-chamber staircase lock and two single locks.
 Alongside the locks are several canal buildings including a boatbuilder's house.
 The remains of a dry dock can be seen in the garden and it was here that the grain boat Cressy was converted for leisure use in 1929 by Jack Beech.
 The boat was bought by L.T.C.
 Rolt in 1939, who used it to tour the decaying canal network and was instrumental in the setting up of the Inland Waterways Association.
 A plaque commemorating this was attached to the lock entrance and unveiled by his widow, Sonia Rolt, on 17 January 2009.

 The now-infilled Weston Branch, which terminated at a wharf at Weston Lullingfields branches off between Frankton Locks and Lockgate Bridge.
 Only a short section remains, part of which is used for mooring and part as a nature reserve.
 There is a Canal & River Trust amenity block alongside.
-Just beyond the junction is bridge 71, a red-brick humped-back road bridge dating from 1785 which remains almost in its original state.
+Just beyond the junction is Lockgate Bridge (71), a red-brick humped-back road bridge dating from 1785 which remains almost in its original state.
 It is a grade II listed structure.